-Finally, the fundamental transmission efficiency of a fiber-optic bundle is lower than that of a single low-loss optical fiber.
-Coupling into a fiber-optic bundle with 2 mm diameter is, however, far easier than coupling into the much smaller core of a single optical fiber.
-Consequently, only if the laser pulse is focused very accurately onto the core of the single optic-fiber will the greater overall efficiency of a single optic fiber be realized.
-In such a situation longer lengths of a smaller-diameter, more-flexible single optic fiber can be used, which is highly desirable in applications to remote inspection.
-In order to test the feasibility of using a single moderately lowloss (9.67 db/km) multimode optical fiber to transmit the laser pulses, the set-up of Fig. 6 was modified for coupling to a 0.25 mm-diameter optical fiber with a single 200 μm core (see Fig. 8).
+Finally, the fundamental transmission efficiency of a fiber optic bundle is lower than that of a single low-loss optical fiber.
+Coupling into a fiber optic fiber bundle with 2 mm diameter is, however, far easier than coupling into the much smaller core of a single optical fiber.
+Consequently, only if the laser pulse is very accurately focused onto the core of the single optical fiber will the greater overall efficiency of a single optical fiber be realized.
+In such a situation longer lengths of a smaller diameter, more flexible single optical fiber can be used, which is highly desirable in applications to remote inspection.
+In order to test the feasibility of using a single moderately low-loss multimode optical fiber to transmit the laser pulses the set-up of

+Figure 6 was modified for coupling to a 0.5 mm diameter optical fiber with a single 200 μ m core (see Figure 8).
 Since the numerical aperture of the optical fiber was around 0.25 at the operating wavelength, no output lens was needed to focus the illumination from the optical fiber onto the metal specimen.
-A spot size of 1 mm was easily achieved at a reasonable (\sim 2 mm) stand-off distance between the optical fiber tip and the specimen surface.
+A spot size of 1 mm was easily achieved at a reasonable (\sim 2 mm) stand-off distance between the optical fiber tip and specimen surface.